 Now imagine if we chased reluctant or shy people we mistake for being homeless.
 Invite them into our cars and make them stay in our houses.

-Right now, he’s curled up at my side while I watch James Bond in A View to a Kill.
+Right now, the Tobe is curled up at my side while I watch James Bond in A View to a Kill.
 A rogue Christopher Walken is told by a former colleague that it “isn’t possible to leave the KGB.”
 I grabbed Toby around the neck and whispered, “Are you KGB?
 Are you CIA?
 Are you a fugitive?”

 After each question, he rumbled low, like a man just home from work, kicking off his tight shoes and unbuttoning his belt.
 He was clearly reluctant to corroborate the rumors and was warning me to lay off the questions.
 So, it’s a possibility Toby’s on the run from government secret forces and as such, deserves our protection.